Peiyang-Song/F22-CMPTGCS-1L-NLP-with-DL/PROGRESS.md

 # Peiyang NLP Project

-* NLP Project incorporating deep learning, focused on mainly (but not necesarily restricted to) Mandarin.
+* This project develops a unified model for multiple tasks in the field of Natural Language Processing, with a specific concentration in tagging tasks.
+* Based on a multi-layer neural network supported by an end-to-end fassion, trained by data from wikipedia for two months, this project performs better than all the traditional single-task algorithms in Part-Of-Speech Tagging, Chunking, Named Entity Recognition, and Semantic Role Labeling.
-* For more info towards this project, please find it under README.md.
+* For more information towards this project, please find it under README.md.

+## Week 10
+- [ ] 1.
+Do the fourth (final) presentation
+- [ ] 2.
+Develop a rough plan for W23 1L

 ## Week 9
 - [ ] 1.
-Prepare for final presentation
+Prepare for the fourth (final) presentation
+- [ ] 2.
+Wrap up all the things in the project

 ## Week 8
 - [ ] 1.
 Continue proceeding with both the textbook and the Stanford course